xc banner image

 console.log(foo.bar); // => "Hello world"

-With this knowledge in mind, we can now move on to decorators.
+With this knowledge, we can move on to decorators.

 Decorators

-Decorators are prefixed with an @ symbol and are meant for class properties, methods - or the class itself.
-They allow you to modify (amongst other things) the property descriptor object.
-Let s explore a couple of potential use cases for this.
+Decorators, prefixed with an @ symbol, are used for class properties, methods, or the class itself.
+They allow you to modify (among other things) the property descriptor object.
+Let’s explore a couple of use cases for this.

-Imagine you have a very simple User class with a firstName and lastName property, along with a getName method that concatenates and logs both properties:
+Imagine a simple User firstName and lastName properties, along with a getName method:

 class User {